-Individualized BA Degree
+Individualized Studies Major BA

-The Individualized Bachelor of Arts degree reflects the original mission of Metropolitan State University - to give students primary authority over and responsibility for their educations.
-With guidance from faculty in our entry course PRSP 301 Perspectives: Educational Philosophy & Planning, students design their own course of study towards the completion of the requirements for the Bachelor of Arts.
+The Individualized Studies Bachelor of Arts degree reflects the original mission of Metropolitan State University-to give students primary authority over and responsibility for their educations.
+With guidance from faculty in the entry course PRSP 301 Perspectives: Educational Philosophy & Planning, students design their own course of study towards the completion of the Bachelor of Arts.
 Students design their own "focus," which is often interdisciplinary, and typically involves subject areas from across the entire knowledge tradition.
 In addition to traditional classroom learning, students also use a variety of learning strategies such as student-directed learning (credit for prior learning or independent study) theory seminars, and internships.
 Examples of programs students have designed include: combining subjects from two different colleges such as political science and business administration, or focusing on broad general themes through the perspective of a variety of subject areas, such as the environmental movement, international development and Third World tourism, or community development.
 Students are assigned academic advisors who assist them in their progress toward completion of the degree.
-For more information, contact Jane.Krueger@metrostate.edu or 651-793-1783.
+For more information, contact individualized.studies@metrostate.edu or 651-793-1783.

-To be eligible for acceptance to the Individualized Studies major, students must submit a College of Individualized Studies Undergraduate Program Declaration Form.
+To be eligible for acceptance to the Individualized Studies program, students must submit a College of Individualized Studies Undergraduate Program Declaration Form.
 This form is normally submitted while taking PRSP 301, Perspectives: Educational Philosophy and Planning, but can be done prior to taking the course.

-Students are considered Pre-Individualized majors before completion of PRSP 301 with their approved degree plan.
+Students are classified as Pre-Individualized Studies majors until they complete PRSP 301 and develop an approved degree plan.